How to Swing a Golf Club Properly

 Take the bottom thumb and put it on the left side of the grip.
 That thumb should not press against the grip or influence pressure in any way.
 Simply let the thumb rest along the top of the club’s grip.

-Don’t be afraid to readjust the grip at address until you feel comfortable with the golf club in your hands.
 If you’ll pay particular attention to golfers like Tiger Woods, they re-grip the club several times at address before starting their swing.

 pro tip icon